MicrosoftDocs/dynamics365smb-docs/business-central/finance-how-use-edocuments-purchase.md

 ms.service: dynamics-365-business-central
 ---

-# Use E-documents in the purchases process
+# Use e-documents in the purchases process

 You can use configured electronic documents (e-documents) with the purchase documents.

-You can use the following purchase documents with e-documents functionality:
+The following purchase documents can be used with e-documents functionality:

 - Purchase invoices
 - Purchase orders (from version 24.0)